Frequently Asked Questions

 Do I need an appointment?

-No, you are welcome to come in anytime during our operating hours: Monday-Friday, 8am to 5pm; Tuesday, 8am to 7pm.
+No, you are welcome to come in anytime during our operating hours: Monday-Friday, 8am to 5pm.
+However, you must arrive before 4pm in order to be served.

 Do you only provide services to women?